KSP-KOS/KOS/doc/source/structures/gui_widgets/gui.rst

         your GUI will work under a signal delay you can use this suffix to force a simulated additional signal delay even if you are not using RemoteTech.
-(Or when you are using RemoteTech but are testing your GUI in situations where there isn't a noticable signal delay, like in Kerbin low orbit).
+(Or when you are using RemoteTech but are testing your GUI in situations where there isn't a noticeable signal delay, like in Kerbin low orbit).

     .. attribute:: SKIN